hutkev/Shared/README.md

 Restrictions
 ------------

-* Do not leak objects from the apply closure, the objects must only be accessed from within an atomic block.
+* Do not leak objects from the apply closure, the objects must only be accessed from within your callback.
 * Do not rely on an objects prototype.
 Objects may be constructed with 'new'   but the prototype of an object is not recorded so it will become a plain old object after the changes are committed.
-* Do not define getter/setter methods on objects, these are used in parts of the implementation and will cause the atomic code to break.
+* Do not define getter/setter methods on objects, these are used in parts of the implementation and will cause things to break.
 * Avoid assigning functions to object properties, these are currently silently ignored.
 * Date types may be used but they are currently mapped to Strings during a commit.
 * In this version avoid excessive growth of the data graph.
 The library requires a garbage collector to recover dead objects from its own data structures and this is not fully implemented.